luci/luci-go/logdog/appengine/cmd/coordinator/README.md

 ### Default

-The [default](default/) service handles basic LUCI services.
-Most other requests are redirected to other services by [dispatch.yaml](default/dispatch.yaml).
+The [default](default/) service hosts most GAE handlers including:
+* All coordinator endpoints
+* RPC explorer

+This service exposes management endpoints to the instance's microservices, notably the [Collector](../../../server/cmd/logdog_collector) and [Archivist](../../../server/cmd/logdog_archivist) microservices.
+These endpoints are used to coordinate the microservice-managed aspects of the log stream lifecycle.

 ### Logs

 The [logs](logs/) service exposes the
-[Logs API](../../../api/endpoints/coordinator/logs/v1/) for log stream querying and consumption.
+[Logs API](../../../api/endpoints/coordinator/logs/v1/) for log stream querying, consumption, and viewing.

 It is a AppEngine Flex instance, since Flex is the only supported type of AppEngine instance that can use gRPC, and gRPC is needed to read from BigTable.

-### Services

-The [services](services/) service exposes management endpoints to the instance's microservices, notably the [Collector](../../../server/cmd/logdog_collector) and [Archivist](../../../server/cmd/logdog_archivist) microservices.
-These endpoints are used to coordinate the microservice-managed aspects of the log stream lifecycle.

 ### Backend

 The [backend](backend/) service hosts the [Tumble](/tumble) journaled processing service, which handles log stream lifecycle transitions and deadlines.

-### Static

-The [static](static/) service hosts static content, including:
-* The LogDog Web Application
-* The LogDog Lightweight Stream Viewer
-* `rpcexplorer`